artsy/eigen/docs/add_an_experiment.md

 +  },
 ```

-_the `defeaultTreatment` refers to the value we would like to return in case something goes wrong with the client sdk_
+_The `defaultTreatment` refers to the value we would like to return in case something goes wrong with the client sdk_

 ## Using an experiment

-In order to use an experiment, we have to custom hooks that we created that support querying for a single experiment or multiple ones.
+In order to use an experiment, we have two custom hooks that we created that support querying for a single experiment (`useTreatment`) or multiple ones (`useTreatments`).

 ### Querying for a single treatment